Gordon M. Nixon

-Shortly after Gordon M. Nixon’s appointment as President and Chief Executive Officer of RBC 11 years ago, he established the Diversity Leadership Council (DLC), which is responsible for overseeing the bank’s diversity and inclusion strategy, key goals and results, and he has chaired the Council ever since.
+Shortly after Gordon M. Nixon’s appointment as President and Chief Executive Officer of RBC in 2001, he established the Diversity Leadership Council (DLC), which is responsible for overseeing the bank’s diversity and inclusion strategy, key goals and results, and he has chaired the Council ever since.
 Championing the business value of diversity and inclusion is one of the hallmarks of Mr. Nixon’s leadership; he credits great mentors with helping him to understand the benefits of diversity, especially as they relate to human capital.

 I believe leadership diversity is a key success measure and the most visible evidence of an organization’s commitment to diversity and full inclusion.
 As a leader, one needs to strategically invest in the development of talent, objectively assess potential and take well-considered risks.
 I’ve had mentors and sponsors who did that for me, and when I’ve done it, I have rarely been disappointed.